konsumer/learnsql/README.md

 DELETE FROM Users WHERE lastName="Konsumer";
 ```

 Be careful.
-Just like `UPDATE`, this can affect many rows if you make your `WHERE` calause funny.
+Just like `UPDATE`, this can affect many rows if you make your `WHERE` clause funny.

 ## JOINS